How do you maintain a battery container in the long term?

 • Choose a location with minimal exposure to moisture or dirt

-When is a maintenance contract smart or necessary?
+When is a maintenance contract sensible or necessary?

-If you do not have technical knowledge or resources, a maintenance contract with the supplier or a specialist party is a wise choice.
-Such a contract often covers annual maintenance, monitoring, updates, and emergency service for malfunctions.
+If you do not have the technical knowledge or resources yourself, a maintenance contract with the supplier or a specialized party is a wise choice.
+Such a contract often covers annual maintenance, monitoring, updates, and emergency service in the event of malfunctions.

 Advantages of a maintenance contract:

-• Dedicated contact person for questions or problems
+• Dedicated contact person for questions or issues

 • Predictable costs instead of unexpected expenses

-For large-scale systems or mission-critical applications (such as grid backup or EV charging infrastructure), a maintenance contract is even required within most permit processes.
+For large-scale systems or mission-critical applications (like grid backup or EV charging infrastructure), a maintenance contract is even a requirement within most licensing processes.

 Frequently asked questions about battery container maintenance